Gratitude

 Luigie "Lugo" Gonzalez for the terrific remixes of You Can't Hide the Light.

-The judges and everyone at the UK Songwriting Contest
+I'm grateful to the judges and everyone at the UK Songwriting Contest

 Thanks to my brother Marty Schaefer for letting me bounce things off him, and for his valuable perspective.

 I am grateful to Rodger Guerrero for his decades of friendship and love and for the many things, musical, spiritual, intellectual and practical he has taught me.
+Much love to his wonderful husband Tye.

 I am grateful to Gayla Turner for her love and support and for sharing so much with me.
 I'm so excited and your book, "Don't You Dare."